domain-protect/domain-protect/docs/a-records.md

 <img src="images/a-record-fixed.png" width="400">

 ## How an A record becomes vulnerable
-A records pointing to an IPv4 address can be vulnerable to subdomain takeover, for example:
+A records pointing to an IPv4 address can be vulnerable to subdomain takeover:

 * engineer creates EC2 instance with public IP address
 * engineer creates Route53 A record pointing to address